How to Get Brand Deals in 2026: Step-by-Step Guide for Creators

 Why Personalization Beats Volume

-Research from influencer marketing platforms consistently shows that personalized outreach emails get 3 to 5 times higher response rates than templated blasts.
+Research from influencer marketing platforms like AspireIQ and CreatorIQ consistently shows that personalized outreach emails get 3 to 5 times higher response rates than templated blasts.
 Every minute you spend customizing a pitch is worth more than sending ten generic ones.

 This is another area where AI is changing the game.
 Snippet, for example, generates personalized outreach emails for each brand based on your profile and the brand's recent activity.
 The emails still sound like you — they are just informed by data you would not have time to gather manually for every prospect.

 Pricing is the single biggest area where creators leave money on the table.
-Studies suggest that creators underprice their services by 30 to 50% on average, especially those without management.
+According to Influencer Marketing Hub's annual earnings data, creators underprice their services by 30 to 50% on average, especially those without management.
 If you do not know your market value, brands will happily pay you less than it.

 Rate Benchmarks by Platform and Following

-These are approximate ranges based on industry data for sponsored content in 2026.
+These are approximate ranges based on Influencer Marketing Hub and HypeAuditor data for sponsored content in 2026.
 Rates vary by niche, engagement rate, and content quality, but they give you a baseline to negotiate from.

 How to Calculate Your Specific Rate